imprvhub/analyzemydream/README.md

 - **Responsive Design**: Optimized for both desktop and mobile views.
 - **SEO Optimized**: Implemented best practices for SEO to enhance visibility on search engines.
 - **Analytics Integration**: Track user engagement and site performance.
+- **Future AI Integration**: In the upcoming version 1.0, a new feature is coming that leverages artificial intelligence to provide personalized dream interpretations.
+Users who do not find their specific dreams in the existing articles will be able to receive tailored responses to their queries.
+Please note that this AI functionality is intended to offer guidance and insights and should be used as an informative tool rather than a definitive source.

 ### Installation